Field Guide to the R Mixed Model Wilderness

 There are few key points that we need to keep in mind while designing incomplete block experiments:

 We will demonstrate an example data set designed in a balanced incomplete block design.
-First, load the libraries required for analysis and estimation.
+First, load the libraries required for analysis.

 library(nlme); library(broom.mixed); library(emmeans)